List of San Diego State University fraternities and sororities: Local fraternity origins

-National Pan-Hellenic Council
+National Pan-Hellenic Council (NPHC)

 The National Pan-Hellenic Council (NPHC) is the collaborative organization of historically African American, international Greek lettered fraternities and sororities at San Diego State.
 Its member organizations are members of the national council of the same name, the National Pan-Hellenic Council.
 Its mission statement is "Unanimity within the council to maintain an influential and puissant presence by member organizations through programs, community service, and camaraderie for the betterment of the communities in which we serve".